 Spray foam insulation is two-in-one home insulation and air sealing solution that can help homes and businesses increase comfort and reduce energy consumption.
 Spray foam insulation expands when applied, creating an air barrier and insulating in one step.
-The Hayes Company offers crawl space insulation and insulation removal for residential and commercial locations in Nashville & Kansas City.
-Read on to learn more about the benefits of spray foam insulation, and give our spray foam team a call to schedule an attic insulation service today!
+At the Hayes Company, both our Nashville spray foam insulation services and our Kansas City spray foam insulation services offer crawl space insulation and insulation removal for residential and commercial locations.
+Read on to learn more about the benefits of spray foam insulation, and contact our team to schedule an attic insulation service today!

 Spray foam insulation has many benefits for the homeowner and business owner.

 Increased Comfort – Spray foam insulation prevents drafts, improves air quality by sealing air leaks, and enhances acoustics.

 Energy and Cost Savings – Sealing air leaks and adding R-value with spray foam insulation can help reduce monthly energy costs.
 Effective spray foam insulation can require a smaller home heating and air conditioning unit, saving you money and space.

 Healthier Air in Your Home – Spray foam insulation seals the home from outside air infiltration, helping to reduce indoor pollen, dust, and allergens.

 Flawless, Versatile Performance – Spray foam insulation expands 30-100 times its original sprayed-on volume, providing an air barrier and insulation layer that seals all crevices in a single, easy step.

 Durability to Last a Lifetime – Once applied, spray foam insulation will not shrink, sag, or settle — even if it comes into contact with water.
 Spray foam insulation sticks to a wide variety of materials including masonry, cement, metal studs, wood studs, and rooflines.